Qatar 2022 FIFA World Cup to be held in London

 DOHA: Concerns surrounding the 2022 FIFA World Cup could soon be over following a landmark deal announced by the Qatari football authorities late last night.

-Since the Gulf state first won the bid to host the football tournament in 2010, controversy has dogged the decision, largely due to the gas-rich sheikhdom’s high summer temperatures.
+Since the Gulf state first won the bid to host the football tournament in 2010, controversy has dogged the decision, largely due to the gas-rich sheikhdom’s high summer temperatures and the conditions of workers building the infrastructure.
 But amid talks of air-conditioned stadiums and plans to move the event to winter, Qatar’s 2022 World Cup organisers have unveiled what they say is “the perfect solution” to the situation.

 “We are delighted to announce that the 2022 Qatar World Cup will be held in London, United Kingdom,” Hassan Abdulla al Thawadi, secretary general of the Qatar 2022 World Cup Supreme Committee, said at a press conference in Doha.
 “We’re confident that this decision will finally put to bed the concerns of football fans across the world and help ensure that the 2022 Qatar FIFA World Cup is the greatest footballing spectacle ever seen.”